History of Sino-Korean relations: Sui, Tang, Goguryeo and Balhae

 Sui dynasty launched four unsuccessful campaigns to subdue Goguryeo.
 The Emperor Yang of Sui wanted to establish a Sui-led order in East Asia after unifying China proper.
 Goguryeo opposed this and started to prepare for defense against Sui dynasty.
-The Sui Dynasty's reunification of China for the first time in centuries was met with alarm in Goguryeo, and Pyeongwon of Goguryeo began preparations for a future war by augmenting military provisions and training more troops.
+The Sui dynasty's reunification of China for the first time in centuries was met with alarm in Goguryeo, and Pyeongwon of Goguryeo began preparations for a future war by augmenting military provisions and training more troops.
 Although Sui was far larger and stronger than Goguryeo, the Baekje-Silla Alliance which had previously driven Goguryeo from the Han Valley in the mid 6th century had fallen apart, and thus Goguryeo's southern border was secure.
 Initially, Goguryeo tried to appease Sui by offering tribute as Korean kingdoms had done under the Tributary system of China.
 However, Goguryeo continued insistence on an equal relationship with Sui, its reinstatement of the imperial title "Taewang" (Emperor in Korean) of the East and its continued raids into Sui territory greatly angered the Sui Court.
 Furthermore, Silla and Baekje, both under threat from Goguryeo, requested Sui assistance against Goguryeo as all three Korean kingdoms had desired to seize the others' territories to rule the peninsula, and attempted to curry Sui's favor to achieve these goals.

 Goguryeo's expansion and its attempts to equalize the relationship conflicted with Sui China and increased tensions.
 In 598, Goguryeo made a preemptive attack on Liaoxi which led to the Battle of Linyuguan, but was beaten back by Sui forces.
 This caused Emperor Wen to launch a counterattack by land and sea that ended in disaster for Sui.
 As a result, the Sui launched a series of invasions that took place in the years 598, 612, 613, and 614.

 Sui's most disastrous campaign against Goguryeo was in 612, in which Sui, according to the History of the Sui Dynasty, mobilized 30 division armies, about 1,133,800 combat troops.
 Pinned along Goguryeo's line of fortifications on the Liao River, a detachment of nine division armies, about 305,000 troops, bypassed the main defensive lines and headed towards the Goguryeo capital of Pyongyang to link up with Sui naval forces, who had reinforcements and supplies.

 However, Goguryeo was able to defeat the Sui navy, thus when the Sui's nine division armies finally reached Pyongyang, they didn't have the supplies for a lengthy siege.
-Sui troops retreated, but General Eulji Mundeok led the Goguryeo troops to victory by luring the Sui into an ambush outside of Pyongyang.
+Sui troops retreated, but General Ŭlchi Mundŏk led the Goguryeo troops to victory by luring the Sui into an ambush outside of Pyongyang.
 At the Battle of Salsu, Goguryeo soldiers released water from a dam, which split the Sui army and cut off their escape route.
 Of the original 305,000 soldiers of Sui's nine division armies, it is said that only 2,700 escaped to Sui China.